IrhamNfrnda/hire-job-fe/README.md

 ## Getting Started 🏁🚀

-To set up the Hire Job project locally, follow these steps:
+To set up the Peworld project locally, follow these steps:

 1. Clone the backend repository from the provided link.
 2. Install the required dependencies using npm.